Finally read every book you've ever wanted to

 After I’m done with an audiobook, I take all the “clips” and apply the same note-taking strategies for normal books, which starts with copying the clips verbatim into a notebook.
 Depending on the books, I can usually copy all the most important takeaways in a few minutes.
 Now, I have them stored forever.
 And it’s all because I listened to more books while training.

-Oh, old clichés like this one.
-Sometimes they’re dumb.
+Old clichés like this one are usually stupid.
 In this case, I feel it’s quite appropriate.
 If you put on a podcast and five minutes later you decide you’d rather listen to music, that’s not really giving this a shot.
 All things can feel weird when you first switch to something unfamiliar.

 Personally, it felt weird to me at first, but after a few days, like any habit, I adjusted.
 My workout intensity even resumed back to normal once the habit was formed.